 Darker roasts lessen the sweeter flavors of the coffee and give more of a burnt, caramel-like taste.
 It’s a taste a lot of people prefer.
 Especially when it comes to espresso.

 That said, every coffee is different and any coffee bean may be more suited to a particular roast.

-Coffee beans roasted to a light roast are a pale brown color with little sheen from oil on the surface of the bean.
+Coffee beans roasted to a light roast are a pale brown color with a little sheen from oil on the surface of the bean.
 The beans have been heated to a relatively low temperature and typically roasted to around the first crack.

 Light roasts are the highest in acidity – often described as brightness – and lowest in bitterness.
 Brighter coffees are full of fruity, zesty and floral flavors with tasting indicators like melon, blueberries, jasmine and lemon.

-They can also be quite an acquired taste, some people just don’t want their coffee tasting like grapefruit.
+They can also be quite an acquired taste, some people just don’t want their coffee tasting like a grapefruit.

 Light roasts present some problems, too.
 They are less commonly used for espresso as it’s more difficult to dial in quality espresso shots – they have a tendency to produce an unpleasant sour taste.
 They are also notorious for being the most difficult roast to perfect for the roaster.

 Coffee beans roasted to a medium roast are brown in color and have an oily sheen on the bean.
 Medium roasts are typically roasted to between the first and second crack.